sevenwestmedia/project-watchtower/docs/page-lifecycle-provider.md

 Because we need to know when a component is fully rendered (so we know when to decide if the page is going to load data or not) all pages need to be wrapped in a `<Page>` component which allows us to raise the events with confidence.

 ## Usage

+## API

+### withPageLifecycleEvents
+Gives access to the page lifecycle events, this way you can register work with the page lifecycle provider which is not directly under the `PageLifecycleProvider` or the `Page`